guillaumebesse/amenitizCheckOut/README.md

 The main part of the application logic is in ```models```  directory.

+At the top level, we have 2 important models:
+- CartItems
+- CartCheckoutItems

+CartItems is a collection of CartItem (a product and a quantity).
+This is the shopping cart without special offers.

+The user add products to a cartItems.

+We transform a CartItems in CartCheckoutItems using SpecialOfferHandler.

+We have 3 subtypes of SpecialOfferHandler: CoffeeSpecialOfferHandler, GreenTeaSpecialOffer and StrawberriesSpecialOffer.

+What the user see is the cartCheckoutItems.
-We add to this assignment another goal: to be able to explain the user how special offers applying to the products in the shopping cart.
+We can explain him how special offers applied to the differents products he bought.

-This is a simple Rails application do not use database to store models data.
-All persistent data functions in centralized in product_service.rb file.
+This is Rails application do not use database to store models data.
+All persistent data functions are centralized in product_service.rb file.

 ## Requirements